kueblboe/participativeorg/README.md

 # participative*org*

-This application aims to enable decentralized decision-making within participative organizations by providing transparency about slack, peer ranking, economics and guidelines.
+This application aims to enable decentralized decision-making within participative organizations by providing transparency about personal development, peer ranking, economics and guidelines.

 Try it at [participativeorg.meteor.com](http://participativeorg.meteor.com/)